SimCMinMax/AutoSimC/README.md

 You must have python installed on you computer for this to work.
 - Download the project and extract it.
 - Open Settings.ini and enter parameters dependings on your character (see below for more informations).
 Save and close.
-- Launch execute.bat (see below for more parameters)
+- Launch launch.bat (see below for more parameters)
 - The .simc file is generated and ready to be used with Simc.
 - If you are using Simc GUI, open the .simc file with notepad and copy/paste the text in simc